CoolPrius/public/dmz-with-nsgs/readme.md

-For the purpose of this article, we've interconnected all virtual networks through peering, effectively forming a mesh network.
+For the purpose of this demp, we've interconnected all virtual networks through peering, effectively forming a mesh network.

 So now we know the architecture, here's what our baseline rule set would look like.